BrahmajitMohapatra/BrahmajitMohapatra/README.md

 Passion, Resilience and Diligence are traits that she believe most reflect me as an individual.

-Strong grasp on Data Structures and Algorithm ,actively doing competitive programming for last 4 months .
-Besides this, she has been exploring Machine learning and Data Science.

 ## Technical Skills:
 Programming language : Python , R, C++ , Familiarity with Java